Sewing Machine Fun is reader supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Just in terms of value for money spent, I think the Brother XM1010 is lacking.

-Overall, the Singer 4411 heavy-duty sewing machine is a true workhorse.
+Overall, the Singer 4411 heavy-duty is a true workhorse.
 It’s inexpensive for a heavy-duty sewing machine and stitches with incredible precision!
 But seriously, am I the only one who wishes Singer would start producing prettier heavy-duty sewing machines?

 - Sew thin and thick fabrics (quilts, denim, vinyl, you name it!)